Air Traffic Control Coed Ultimate Team

 Unfortunately, most players who eventually become competitive don’t get started in the sport until college.
 The key to becoming an elite player is high school experience, including tournament competition against stronger teams.
 We’ll try to take the team to as many of these tournaments as possible.
 The local pickup group welcomes high school players, and has been organizing a very successful summer league for the past 5 years.

 After focusing on Ultimate fundamentals for years, several of our players are becoming truly competitive.
 However, anyone who comes to practice gets to play.
 There will never be any cuts due to experience, skill level, or athletic ability.
-The focus is on having fun, rather than winning at all cost.
-If this sounds like something you’re interested in, then show up to practice sometime.
+The focus is on having fun, rather than winning at all costs.
+If this sounds like something you’re interested in, then show up to practice sometime soon.

 Practice (Tuesdays and Thursdays, 3:45pm – 5:00pm)

 The team practices and competes during the entire school year.
 All students must arrange for their own transportation home from practices, which take place at the Nevada Union High School softball fields.
 However, there are often rides available (with adult drivers) from school to the fields.
 See Coach Schneider for a list of team phone numbers.